noti0na1/dotty/docs/docs/internals/explicit-nulls.md

 The implementation of the feature in dotty can be conceptually divided in several parts:
   1. changes to the type hierarchy so that `Null` is only a subtype of `Any`
   2. a "translation layer" for Java interop that exposes the nullability in Java APIs
-  3. a "magic" `UncheckedNull` type (an alias for `Null`) that is recognized by the compiler and allows unsound member selections (trading soundness for usability)
+  3. a `unsafeNulls` language feature which enables implicit unsafe conversion between `T` and `T | Null`

-## Feature Flag
+## Explicit-Nulls Flag

-Explicit nulls are disabled by default.
-They can be enabled via `-Yexplicit-nulls` defined in `ScalaSettings.scala`.
+The explicit-nulls flag is currently disabled by default.
+It can be enabled via `-Yexplicit-nulls` defined in `ScalaSettings.scala`.
 All of the explicit-nulls-related changes should be gated behind the flag.

 ## Type Hierarchy